eyss1234/ff-challenge/README.md

 ```
 ## Initial approach

-This project was initially writen using Ruby on Rails framework with the intent of including a front-end.
+This project was initially written using Ruby on Rails framework with the intent of including a front-end.

 Once the schema and model associations were created, I decided to simplify the project into plain Ruby to focus my attention on the function `calculate_membership_fee`.